optimagic-dev/scipy-2022-dev/src/scipy_dev/presentation/main.md

 - import `jacobian` or `grad`

-- use `argnums` to specify by which argument we differentiate
+- use `argnums` to specify w.r.t. which argument we differentiate

 </div>